A cat receiving treatment for diabetes.

 Your vet can help you with this.
 Here is a method for calculating your cat’s calorie requirements.

-Can I Treat My Cat with Diabetic Pills?
+Can I Treat My Cat with Diabetes Pills?

 Severe cases of diabetes are only controlled with insulin injections.

-My Cats Hates His New Food, What Should I Do?
+My Cats Hates Their New Food, What Should I Do?

-If your cat won’t eat his new food, go back to his regular food for a while.
-It is important that your cat eat.
-Then do a gradual change.
-Mix in maybe 10% the new food with 90% of the prior food.
-Each day, add a few more kibbles of the new food to the old food until have obtained a 100% change to the new food.
-If he still will not eat the new diet, refer to the list of recommended foods above and discuss a different option with your veterinarian.
+If your cat won’t eat their new food, go back to their regular food for a period of time.
+It is important that your cat eats.
+Then, make a gradual change to their new food.
+Mix in 10% of the new food with 90% of the old food.
+Each day, add a few more kibbles of the new food to the old food until you have obtained a 100% transition to the new food.
+If they still will not eat the new diet, refer to the list of recommended foods above and discuss a different option with your veterinarian.

 When Should My Cat Eat?

-For cats on once daily insulin, they should be fed also twice daily with the first meal before the insulin injection and the second meal at the time when the insulin peaks which can be determined based on knowledge of the insulin and the glucose curve.
+For cats on once daily insulin, they should be fed twice daily with the first meal before the insulin injection and the second meal at the time when the insulin peaks, which can be determined based on knowledge of the insulin and the glucose curve.

-Another method is to feed your diabetic cat ¼ of its daily calories in the morning before the insulin injection, and another ¼ of the calories 6 hours later when the insulin is peaking, another 1/4 of the calories at dinner and the last fourth 6 hours later.
+Another method is to feed your diabetic cat ¼ of their daily calories in the morning before the insulin injection, and another ¼ of the calories 6 hours later when the insulin is peaking.
+Follow that with another 1/4 of the calories at dinner and the last fourth 6 hours later.

 Can I “Free Feed” My Cat?

-Free feeding is a term that refers to having food in the bowl all the time and allowing your cat to eat when he wants.
+Free feeding is a term that refers to having food in the bowl all the time and allowing your cat to eat when they want.

 Scheduled feedings work best on cats even though they may prefer small frequent meals.
-The idea behind meal feeding is that you can observe your cat and ensure he or she eats prior to insulin administration.
+The idea behind meal feeding is that you can observe your cat and ensure they eat prior to insulin administration.

-For cats that want to eat more frequently, you can use timed feeders so your cat can eat several times during the day but allows you to control calorie intake.
+For cats that want to eat more frequently, you can use timed feeders so your cat can eat several times during the day, but you can still control calorie intake.

 Can My Cat Get Treats?